newaetech/chipwhisperer/doc/sphinx/theory.rst

         {\rho _{X,Y}} = \frac{{{\mathop{\rm cov}} \left( {X,Y} \right)}}{{{\sigma _X}{\sigma _Y}}} = \frac{{E\left[ {\left( {X - {\mu _X}} \right)\left( {Y - {\mu _Y}} \right)} \right]}}{{\sqrt {E\left[ {{{\left( {X - {\mu _X}} \right)}^2}} \right]} \sqrt {E\left[ {{{\left( {Y - {\mu _Y}} \right)}^2}} \right]} }}

 The problem of finding a known signal in a noisy measurement exists in many other fields beyond side-channel analysis.
-These two equations are referred to as the \emph{normalized cross-correlation}, and frequently used in digital imaging for matching a known `template' to an image, e.g. finding the location of some specific item in a photo of a room.
+These two equations are referred to as the *normalized cross-correlation*, and frequently used in digital imaging for matching a known `template' to an image, e.g. finding the location of some specific item in a photo of a room.

 Template Attacks